top of page

 Registered Social Workers

-According to the BC College of Social Workers, "Social Workers focus on enhancing the well-being of individuals, families and communities within the context of the well-being of society.
+Social Workers are self-regulated by the BC College of Social Workers.
+"Social Workers focus on enhancing the well-being of individuals, families and communities within the context of the well-being of society.
 Social Workers believe in the dignity and worth of human beings.
 They promote social fairness and equal access and distribution of resources and opportunities.
 Social Workers help people facing difficult life challenges including mental and physical illness; grief and loss; poverty; discrimination; abuse; addiction; divorce; unemployment; disability and educational problems.
 Social Workers make assessments and develop intervention plans to connect clients to resources; provide counselling and support services; mediate conflict; advocate for services; and strengthen clients’ capacity to successfully manage their problems."

 https://bccsw.ca/faq/what-do-social-workers-do/